Hamiltonian formalism for cosmological perturbations: fixing the gauge: Abstract

 \section{Abstract}

 {Cosmological perturbation theory is an example of a gauge theory, where gauge transformations correspond to changes in the space-time coordinate system.
 To determine physical quantities, one is free to introduce gauge conditions (\ie to work with specific space-time coordinates), and such conditions are often used to simplify technical aspects of the calculation or to facilitate the interpretation of the physical degrees of freedom.
 Some of the prescriptions introduced in the literature are known to fix the gauge only partially, but it is commonly assumed that the remaining gauge degrees of freedom can be fixed somehow.
 In this work, we show that this is not necessarily the case, and that some of these gauges are indeed pathological.
 We derive a systematic procedure to determine whether a gauge is pathological or not, and to complete partially-fixed gauges into healthy gauges when this is possible.
 In this approach, the Lagrange multipliers (\ie the perturbed lapse and shift in the ADM formalism) cannot appear in the off-shell definition of the gauges, they necessarily arise as on-shell consequences of the gauge conditions.
 As illustrative applications, we propose an alternative, non-pathological formulation of the synchronous gauge, and we show that the uniform-expansion gauge (as well as any gauge ensuring vanishing lapse perturbations) can hardly be made healthy.
 Our methodology also allows us to construct all gauge-invariant variables.
-We further show that at the quantum level, imposing that the constraints are satisfied necessarily leads to gauge-invariant quantum states, hence any quantum treatment of cosmological perturbations precludes the gauge from being fixed.
+We further show that our non-pathological criterion for gauges is also the one that ensures Dirac brackets to be properly defined.
+This allows cosmological perturbations to be quantised in a gauge-fixed way.
 We finally discuss possible generalisations of our formalism.}

 \keywords{cosmological perturbation theory, inflation}